titoshadow/miniwark-howtos/build_pgModeler_for_Windows_64-bit.md

 cd pgmodeler
 git checkout tags/v0.9.1
 ```
-We will build the 0.9.1 version of pgModeler.
+We build the 0.9.1 version of pgModeler as example.
 If a new version is available since this How-To,
 you just need to change the tag accordingly.
 You can also try to build from `git checkout master`
 or `git checkout devel` for more up-to-date releases.